brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 <!-- Acknowledgments -->

 # Acknowledgments
 Many people were instrumental in the successful completion of this assessment and their contribution is greatly appreciated.
 We are very grateful to all the agers at WDFW, ODFW, and the CAP lab for their hard work reading numerous otoliths and availability to answer questions when needed.
 Jason Jannot and Kayleigh Sommers assisted with data from the WCGOP and entertained our many questions.
 We would like to acknowledge the data team and their dedication to improving the assessments we do.
 John Harms, Brenda Erwin, and Jason Edwards were incredibly helpful in understanding the available data and resolving questions about its interpretation and use.
 All of the data moderate assessments this year were greatly benefited by the numerous individuals who took the time to participate in the pre-assessment data webinar.
-Gerry Richter, Merit McCrea, Louis Zimm, Bill James, and Daniel Platt were provided insight to the data and the complexities of the commercial and recreational fisheries off the West Coast of the U.S. which were essential in the production of all of the quillback rockfish assessments conducted this year.
+Gerry Richter, Merit McCrea, Louis Zimm, Bill James, and Daniel Platt provided insight to the data and the complexities of the commercial and recreational fisheries off the West Coast of the U.S. which were essential in the production of all of the quillback rockfish assessments conducted this year.

 <!--chapter:end:41acknowledgments.Rmd-->